 Upon completion of a residency or fellowship program, trainees have the opportunity to consider making Children’s home through a variety of physician employment opportunities.

 We are transforming pediatric care for brighter tomorrows.

 We’re building a hospital campus that will provide advanced care for kids today and for generations to come.
 Our campus will help us expand specialized and empathetic care, perform groundbreaking research, and train the next generation of pediatric physicians.

 In addition to our unique neighboring pediatric partners, Atlanta is full of diverse communities, walkable neighborhoods, a thriving arts and culture scene, and plenty of green spaces and sunny weather—it’s pretty easy to fall in love with our charming city.Make Atlanta Home

 Children’s is constantly striving to raise the bar in pediatric healthcare, and our efforts have not gone unnoticed.

-- US News & World Report: Children’s consistently ranks among the nation’s top pediatric hospitals on the U.S. News & World Report list of “Best Children’s Hospitals."
+- US News & World Report: Children’s ranks among the nation’s top pediatric hospitals on the U.S. News & World Report list of “Best Children’s Hospitals."
 Recognized as one of the most comprehensive listings of its kind, the report ranks hospitals for excellence in outcomes, program structure and national reputation in 10 pediatric specialty areas.